What is a Makerspace?

 Auto-Cutting Machine

-• Model: Cricut Maker 3
+• Models: Cricut Maker 3 and Cricut Explore Air 2

 • What can it do?
 Auto cutting – cuts a variety of materials with the blade attachments.
 Auto-drawing – can draw images and text with the pen attachments